yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL unguided - Containers and DevOps.md

     - uptime: the up time for the API service

-1. The taskId and hostName for the API service will change as you refresh since there are two pods
+6. The taskId and hostName for the API service will change as you refresh since there are two pods.

 ### Task 2: Increase service instances beyond available resources